azoff/StudentApp/README.md

 - Implement the feature, or fix the bug
   + Make sure to stick with the [standard conventions][11]
 - After you're all done working, rebase the branch into a single deliverable
   + If you're uncomfortable with this, just move to the next step and I'll do it.
-It'll just help your patch to go in quicker.
+It'll just help your patch to get in quickly.
   + The philosophy is outlined [in this great walkthrough][8]
 - Now push your rebased branch to github
   + You may push to the official repo, or you may fork your own